dadest/website2/README.txt

-this is a sample website made with learn enough git to be dangerous
+this is a sample website made with learn enough git to be dangerousI am blessed by the Lord Jesus Christ